lcardsvr/Module-11-Challenge/README.md

 #### How many months exist on Mars?

+With the data that is available checking the greatest month number available in the dataset, we obtain 12 months. month is the Martian month according to the instructions (The code used for this was "mars_data_df.month.max()")

-From the year length analysis, around a Martian year has 674 days - 687 days.
-There are 24 martian months of 28 days.
+Querying in google it is stated that there are 24 martian months of 28 days (https://www.sciencedirect.com/science/article/abs/pii/S0032063397000330#:~:text=A%20common%20year%20would%20have,weeks%20of%207%20days%20each).).

 #### How many Martian days' worth of data are there?